tobiasbriones/blog/math/pi-day-2024-03-14/index.md

 ---

-The uppercase letter **Π (capital pi)** is particularly used for denoting the product operator in math.
-Sets have the *cartesian product*, and we can apply this set algebra to computer science via product types.
-The symbol Π appears in math, and via type theory we can employ it in ATDs (Algebra Data Types) like product types.
+The uppercase letter **Π (capital pi)** denotes the product operator in math.
+While sets have the *cartesian product* operation, we can apply such an algebra of sets to computer science via product types.
+While the symbol Π appears in math, we can also employ it in ATDs (Algebra Data Types) like product types, and much more.

-Similar to how Π is used for the product operator, we can denote the summation via the uppercase sigma letter (Σ) [5].
+Similar to how math notation uses Π for the product operator, we can denote the summation via the uppercase sigma letter (Σ) [5].
 Thus, we can denote sum types (like enums) under Σ and product types (like tuples or records) under Π.

 Let $$A, \, B$$ be types.